User management and security

 - private: available only to users who ‘own’ this data - those who have the team role.

-In addition to these 3 levels, each item defines a random ‘token’: everyone who knows this token can read the record.
-This token should be reset any time the restriction level changes.
+In addition to these 3 levels, runs and schemas can have a ‘token’ (randomly generated string): everyone who knows this token can read the record.
+This token is reset any time the restriction level changes.

 Users and roles